Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

 Let $n \geq 0$ and $u$ be a Tamari diagram, and $v$ be a dual Tamari diagram, both of size $n$.
-The $u$ and $v$ diagrams are \Def{compatible} if for all $1\leq i < j\leq n$ such that $u_i \geq j-i$ then $v_j < j-i$.
+The diagrams $u$ and $v$ are \Def{compatible} if there are no $i,j$ with $1\leq i < j\leq n$ such that $u_i \geq j-i$ and $v_j \geq j-i$.
 If $u$ and $v$ are compatible, then the pair $(u,v)$ is called \Def{Tamari interval diagram}.
-The set of Tamari interval diagrams of size $n$ is denoted by $\dit$.
+The set of Tamari interval diagrams of size $n$ is denoted by $\dit$. \smallbreak